-In this blog, Aaron Carpenter, Senior Editor at Huble Digital, explains how to create landing page content that engages website visitors and drives conversions.
+In this blog, we explain how to create landing page content that engages website visitors and drives conversions.

 So you want to know how to write landing page copy like a pro.
 Good – you’re in the right place.

 In this short blog, I’ll explain how you can write landing page copy that attracts, engages and converts visitors.

 1. Keep it short and concise

 Brevity is the key to success when it comes to writing landing page copy that converts.

 Attention spans are decreasing.
 It's a fact.
 So if you want to retain visitors, they shouldn't have to read 200+ words before they understand what you are offering.

 You need to be able to encapsulate that offer in about 5-10 lines.

 You don’t need to be an author to write copy that converts.
 You just need to be able to write a copy that is simple.

 2. Make sure everyone understands it